Loading...

 Students having a maths background/Engineers

-Non-maths background and for non-engineers
+Non-maths background and non-engineers

 Colleges accept CAT, XAT or both scores: